Puerto Rican Poet | Giannina Braschi

 In 2022, the North American Academy of the Spanish Language (ANLE) honored Braschi with the Enrique Anderson Imbert Award.
 This national prize honors those who have made sustained and significant contributions to the knowledge and dissemination of the Spanish language and Hispanic cultures in the United States.
 “The jury unanimously selected Giannina Braschi whose rich and bountiful career defies any simplifying classification.
 Her prolific career, which extends from groundbreaking research on Hispanic classics to her spectacular work as a renowned and award-winning creator, places her among the most innovative and influential voices of Hispanic letters in the United States,” announced the Academy’s Director.

-A Literature Fellow of the National Endowment for the Arts, Braschi has also won literary awards and grants from Ford Foundation, Danforth Scholarship, New York Foundation for the Arts, Reed Foundation, InterAmericas, Instituto de Cultura Puertorriqueña, Rutgers University, and PEN America.
+A Literature Fellow of the National Endowment for the Arts, Braschi has won literary awards and grants from Ford Foundation, Danforth Scholarship, New York Foundation for the Arts, Reed Foundation, InterAmericas, Instituto de Cultura Puertorriqueña, Rutgers University, and PEN America.
 This famous Puerto Rican poet also won the 2021 Cambiemos Prize from Cambio16 in Spain for her lifetime achievements in creating a literature of inspiration and hope.
+In 2024 Giannina Braschi was honored by her native City of San Juan for her contributions to Puerto Rican culture worldwide.

 Latinx Philosopher Creates Hope